It Seems Crazy, But Should The Orioles Consider Trading John Means This Season?

 The question, combined with Wednesday’s no-hitter, got us wondering, too.
 What is the best move both for Means and the organization going forward?

-First, let’s acknowledge that yes, on its face this seems ludicrous to be asking the day after the first solo no-hitter for the franchise since the halcyon days of Jim Palmer in 1969.
+First, let’s acknowledge that yes, on its face, this seems ludicrous to be asking after the first solo no-hitter for the franchise since the halcyon days of Jim Palmer in 1969.

 Okay, is everybody calmed down and stopped yelling at their computer screen?
 Good.
 Let’s continue.